 Josh Lepawsky, Collaborating Editor

-Josh Lepawsky is Associate Professor of Geography at Memorial University of Newfoundland.
+Josh Lepawsky is Professor of Geography at Memorial University of Newfoundland.
 Questions informing his research include where and how are contemporary discards made?
 Where do they travel and where do their effects accumulate?
 Who gets what discards, where, how, and under what conditions?
 He is also interested in how maintenance and repair, broadly conceived, might offer both literal and figurative lessons for figuring out how to live well together in permanently polluted and always breaking worlds.
 More information about Josh Lepawsky’s work can be found at https://orcid.org/0000-0002-7022-1568

 Alex Zahara, Collaborating Editor